How to Fix a Garbage Disposal That's Not Working

 2. Check for clogs or obstructions and clean the disposal.

-3. If none are found, the clog probably lies on the branch drain line going into the wall.
+3. If none are found, the clog might be in the branch drain line going into the wall.
 Clear the obstruction with a sink auger.

 4. Reassemble the drain trap and reconnect the discharge tube to the side of the garbage disposal.